ModUDuke/experiments/chapter1.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:e97cd6d50d
 ## Practice identifying imbalance
-Laurel has saved all of the wePhones that she broke since she bought her started her YouTube channel, and she now wants to auction them off on eBay.
+Laurel has saved all of the wePhones that she has broken and she now wants to auction them off on eBay.
 However, Laurel is uncertain what base-acution price to set for her broken WePhones.

 To determine what price to set at the beginning of her WePhone auctions, Laurel conducts a new experiment: Laurel grabs a random sample of broken WePhones from her closet, and randomly assigns them to a treatment group (WePhones to be base priced at $10), and a control group (WePhones to be base priced at $5).
 However, before auctioning the WePhones, Laurel discovers that her sample is unbalanced.
 Using the data frame `WePhones`: